Lithium fluoride

 Lithium fluoride is an inorganic compound with the chemical formula LiF.
-It is a colorless solid, that transitions to white with decreasing crystal size.
-Although odorless, lithium fluoride has a bitter-saline taste.
+It is a colorless solid that transitions to white with decreasing crystal size.

 Its structure is analogous to that of sodium chloride, but it is much less soluble in water.
 It is mainly used as a component of molten salts.
-Formation of LiF from the elements releases one of the highest energy per mass of reactants, second only to that of BeO.
+Partly because Li and F are both light elements, and partly because F2 is highly reactive, formation of LiF from the elements releases one of the highest energies per mass of reactants, second only to that of BeO.

 Manufacturing

 LiF is prepared from lithium hydroxide or lithium carbonate with hydrogen fluoride.